Tourism in Azad Kashmir

 The northern part of Azad Jammu and Kashmir encompasses the lower part of the Himalayas, including Jamgarh Peak (15,531 feet, or 4,734 meters).
 However, Sarwali peak in the Neelum Valley is the highest peak in the state.
-Fertile, green, mountainous valleys are characteristic of Azad Kashmir's geography, making it one of the most beautiful regions on the subcontinent.
+Fertile, green, mountainous valleys are characteristic of Azad Kashmir's geography and it is considered one of the most beautiful regions on the subcontinent.

 The southern parts of Azad Kashmir including Bhimber, Mirpur and Kotli districts has extremely hot weather in summers and moderate cold weather in winters.
 It receives rains mostly in monsoon weather.